mohdadilvp2/studocu/README.md

 ----------
 ## Project Description

-- Upload your companies.csv and contacts.csv
-- There is command `php artisan process:file_uploads` which will run in every 10 minutes and will pickup new uploads.
-Then it will process it.
+- To start the command line tool you can run `php artisan flashcard:interactive`.
+You will see the options to select menu.